Reflections of an Integration Veteran: Inflexible Integration of the 90s

 (This is the first in a three-part series)

 The way we attempted to solve the integration challenge in the past was hard.
-It required a ton of coding and special skills ? and of course product upgrades were guaranteed to break these arduously buit integrations.
+It required a ton of coding and special skills, and of course, product upgrades were guaranteed to break these arduously built integrations.
 Hand coding the integration points sometimes sounded good at first.
 Developers loved it because it was a little more intellectually interesting than working inside someone else’s tool, but it created massive downstream issues.
 Lack of documentation, the need for specialized skill sets, and an exponential growth in the number of point to point integrations made for anything but an agile IT environment.